RaiyanHashmi/csv-extractor-for-elasticsearch/README.md

 1. Install Python.
 2. Install the required dependencies.
+3. Configure the Elasticsearch host.
+4. Configure the Elasticsearch API key.
-3. Run the Streamlit application.
+5. Run the Streamlit application.
-4. Open the provided localhost URL.
+6. Open the provided localhost URL.
-5. Use the application interface to generate CSV data.
+7. Use the application interface to generate CSV data.

 ## Technologies